Haruto-Sa/sumionAR/doc/README-en.md

 - The **location selector** in `location-ar.html`
 - The **OpenStreetMap map** at the bottom of `index.html` (Leaflet)

-### `config/models.yaml`
+### `public/config/models.yaml`

-Reserved for listing GLB models (Duck, Suimon, Wankosoba, etc.).
+Lists GLB models used by the app (Duck, Suimon, Wankosoba, etc.).
-Current logic doesn’t read it directly yet, but it’s useful for managing model metadata and future extensions.
+The GLB files themselves live under `src/models/` and are resolved by Vite at build time.

+---

 ## Top-page Map (OpenStreetMap)

 `index.html` shows a simple Leaflet + OpenStreetMap map at the bottom:

-- Loads `config/locations.yaml` and places markers
+- Loads `public/config/locations.yaml` and places markers
 - Each marker popup shows `icon` + `name`
 - If at least one location exists, the map auto-fits all markers using `fitBounds`

-## License / Intended Use
+---

+## Documentation

+For more detailed notes and troubleshooting, see the documents under `doc/manual/`:

+- `doc/manual/TROUBLESHOOTING.md` – common problems and fixes
+- `doc/manual/SERVER_LOG_README.md` – HTTP server / logging notes (if you use that setup)
+- `doc/manual/setup-ioscheck.md` – how to test on iOS / mobile
+- `doc/manual/githubUpload.md` – how to upload to GitHub Pages

+---

+## Tech Stack and Licenses

 This repository is intended for experimentation and learning around:

 - Hiro marker AR (A-Frame + AR.js)
 - Location-based AR in the browser (LocAR.js + three.js)

+Main libraries used in this project and their licenses:

+- three.js — MIT License (© 2010–2025 Mr.doob and contributors)
+- A-Frame — MIT License
+- AR.js — MIT License
+- LocAR.js — MIT License

-Before reusing it in production or commercially, please also review the licenses of AR.js, A-Frame, LocAR.js, three.js and other dependencies.
+Before reusing this project in production or commercially, please also review the licenses of the above libraries and any other dependencies.